othierry/future/README.md

 Futures are used to execute blocks of code asynchronously in parallel efficently.
 They are a placeholder object for a value that may exist in the future.

 It is the same thoughts as the Callback pattern with more flexibility and cleaner syntax & code style.
-Futures are simple objects wrapping success and failure callbacks.
+Futures are simple objects wrapping success and failure block.
 They can be chained, one can depend on another, etc...
 Futures come with a set of methods & functions to provide an efficient control flow to the way they are performed.

 ### Promise